rh9891/DimeAndNickel/README.md

 ## Description

 Dime and Nickel is a mobile-responsive, budget tracking application.
-(It is the full-stack MERN version of [Dime and Penny](https://github.com/rh9891/DimeAndPenny).)
+(It is the MERN-stack version of [Dime and Penny](https://github.com/rh9891/DimeAndPenny).
+The application takes the original dynamically updated vanilla javascript project and updates it to a React application and adds a backend API with Express and MongoDB.)

 ## User Story